NicPWNs/asymmetric-cyber-defense/README.md

 # asymmetric-cyber-defense

-A list of techniques that are cheap and easy for cyber defenders to implement that disrupt attackers' return on investment.
+A list of cheap and easy techniques for cyber defenders that disrupt attackers' return on investment.

 ## Techniques